Benzodiazepine medications are some of the most widely prescribed psychiatric drugs in the United States. Clonazepam, known by the brand name

 Acute withdrawal is the most vulnerable time for Klonopin detox and when a person is most at risk for relapse or potentially dangerous and life-threatening side effects.
 Medical supervision during the first two weeks is essential; at any point during this time, Klonopin withdrawal symptoms can turn deadly.

-For benzodiazepine drugs, the Substance Abuse and Mental Health Services Administration (SAMHSA) reports that acute withdrawal generally lasts between one and four weeks, or three and five weeks if the drug is being tapered off.
+For benzodiazepine drugs, acute withdrawal generally lasts between one and four weeks, or three and five weeks if the drug is being tapered off.
 Protracted withdrawal is the collection of symptoms that may continue for several weeks to months after stopping Klonopin use.

 Medical detox can help a person to become physically and emotionally stable and prepare them for direct admission into a complete addiction treatment program, which should be the next step in treatment.